-''' "video-consent": { "kind": "exp-lookit-video-consent", "template": "consent_005", "PIName": "Jane Smith", "institution": "Science University", "PIContact": "Jane Smith at 123 456 7890", "purpose": "Why do babies love cats?
-This study will help us find out whether... -babies love cats because of their soft fur or their twitchy tails.", "procedures": "Your child will be shown pictures of lots of different cats, along. →with noises that cats make like meowing and purring.
-We are interested in which, -pictures and sounds make your child smile.
-We will ask you (the parent) to turn. →around to avoid influencing your child's responses.", "risk_statement": "There are no expected risks if you participate in the study. \rightarrow (This is optional, but should typically be included.
-If you leave it out there's no -- 'risks' section and you should include risk information elsewhere.)", "voluntary_participation": "There are two sessions in this study; you will be \rightarrow (This is optional; leave it out if you don't need to say anything besides.) ↔participation in this session being voluntary.)", "payment": "After you finish the study, we will email you a $5 BabyStore gift... -card within approximately three days.
-To be eligible for the gift card your child, -must be in the age range for this study, you need to submit a valid consent. \rightarrowstatement, and we need to see that there is a child with you.
-But we will send a, \rightarrow gift card even if you do not finish the whole study or we are not able to use your. -participating, but we hope you will enjoy the experience.", "datause": "We are primarily interested in your child's emotional reactions to. -the images and sounds.
-A research assistant will watch your video to measure the. -precise amount of delight in your child's face as he or she sees each cat picture.", "include_databrary": true, "additional_video_privacy_statement": "We will also ask your permission to use, →your videos as stimuli for other parents.
-(This is optional; leave it out if there. →aren't additional ways you'll share video beyond as described in the participant's... ⇔video privacy level and Databrary selections.)", "gdpr": false, "research_rights_statement": "You are not waiving any legal claims, rights or... -remedies because of your participation in this research study.
-If you feel you -have been treated unfairly, or you have questions regarding your rights as a. ↔research subject, you may contact the [IRB NAME], [INSTITUTION], [ADDRESS/CONTACT]", "additional_segments": [ "title": "US Patriot Act Disclosure", "text": "[EXAMPLE ONLY, PLEASE REMOVE ADDITIONAL_SEGMENTS UNLESS YOU. →NEED THEM.]
-Lookit is a U.S. organization and all information gathered from the. →website is stored on servers based in the U.S. Therefore, your video recordings are (continues on next page) -subject to U.S. laws, such as the US Patriot Act.
-This act allows authornities \rightarrowaccess to the records of internet service providers.
-If you choose to participate 3.18. this lookit video consent and that your video recording will be stored and accesse 131 \rightarrowin the USA.
-The security and privacy policy for Lookit can be found at the '''

-→following link: https://lookit.mit.edu/privacy/."
+"procedures": "Your child will be shown pictures of lots of different cats, along. →with noises that cats make like meowing and purring.
+We are interested in which, →pictures and sounds make your child smile.
+We will ask you (the parent) to turn, →around to avoid influencing your child's responses.", "risk_statement": "There are no expected risks if you participate in the study... \rightarrow (This is optional, but should typically be included.
+If you leave it out there's no "voluntary_participation": "There are two sessions in this study; you will be. -invited to complete another session next month.
+It is okay not to do both sessions! → (This is optional; leave it out if you don't need to say anything besides ↔participation in this session being voluntary.)", "payment": "After you finish the study, we will email you a \$5 BabyStore gift. -card within approximately three days.
+To be eligible for the gift card your child, →must be in the age range for this study, you need to submit a valid consent. →statement, and we need to see that there is a child with you.
+But we will send a. →gift card even if you do not finish the whole study or we are not able to use your -participating, but we hope you will enjoy the experience.", "datause": "We are primarily interested in your child's emotional reactions to, -the images and sounds.
+A research assistant will watch your video to measure the. -precise amount of delight in your child's face as he or she sees each cat picture.", "include_databrary": true, "additional_video_privacy_statement": "We will also ask your permission to use -your videos as stimuli for other parents.
+(This is optional; leave it out if there, -aren't additional ways you'll share video beyond as described in the participant's ⇔video privacy level and Databrary selections.)", "qdpr": false, "research_rights_statement": "You are not waiving any legal claims, rights or... -remedies because of your participation in this research study.
+If you feel you -have been treated unfairly, or you have questions regarding your rights as a →research subject, you may contact the [IRB NAME], [INSTITUTION], [ADDRESS/CONTACT]", "additional_segments": [{ "title": "US Patriot Act Disclosure", "text": "[EXAMPLE ONLY, PLEASE REMOVE ADDITIONAL_SEGMENTS UNLESS YOU. →NEED THEM.]
+Lookit is a U.S. organization and all information gathered from the... -website is stored on servers based in the U.S. Therefore, your video recordings are -subject to U.S. laws, such as the US Patriot Act.
+This act allows authorities. →access to the records of internet service providers.
+If you choose to participate in this study, you understand that your video recording will be stored and accessed. in the USA.
+The security and privacy policy for Lookit can be found at the... →following link: https://lookit.mit.edu/privacy/."
+1 }